-- payment processing (more than 672 million paper and electronic payments in 2018); - embossing and mailing credit cards (more than 59 million cards in 2018); - printing and mailing and eService delivery of credit card statements (more than 766 million paper and electronic statements in 2018); and - other letters mailed or sent electronically (more than 93 million in 2018)
+- payment processing (more than 700 million paper and electronic payments in 2019). - embossing and mailing credit cards (more than 50 million cards in 2019); - · printing and mailing and eService delivery of credit card statements (more than 750 million paper and electronic statements in 2019); and - other letters mailed or sent electronically (more than 90 million in 2019).

-All U.S. customer payments received by mail are processed at one of two centers located in Atlanta, Georgia and Longwood, Florida, both of which are operated by the Bank.
-U.S. credit card statement printing and mailing, card embossing and mailing and letter production and mailing for customers are provided through outsourced services with First Data Corporation ("First Data").
+In December 2019, our payment processing services were outsourced to a third party under a multi-year agreement.
+U.S. credit card statement printing and mailing, card embossing and mailing and letter production and mailing for customers are provided through outsourced services with Fiserv.
 While these services are outsourced, we monitor and maintain oversight of these other services.
-First Data also produces our statements and other mailings for deposit customers.
+Fiserv also produces our statements and other mailings for deposit customers